 - Is your email address properly warmed up?
 Whether you are new to the scene or your current IP address has been permanently blacklisted – you have to warm up your address before you start sending bulk emails.
 Those who skip the step will end up with a ruined sender reputation since most ISPs deem sudden spikes in sending rates a spamming activity.

 If identifying issues becomes overwhelming for you, you can always get a helpful hand of Folderly email deliverability tool to get your domain's overall health scoring and mailbox analysis, and receive your long-term recommendations.
-Let Folderly do what it can do the best, so you can save time and resources and get a professional overview of your domain health.
+Let Folderly do what it can do the best, so you can save time and resources and get a professional email domain health check.

 Expert Tips for Improving Email Deliverability